 Carey: He’s sitting there with the beautiful plants, enjoying nature.

-Jim: Well, you know in that relationship, Carey, there can be some tension too with your son, your grown son and his wife, and I’m sure in Championship Grandfathering you’re touching on this, which is how to maintain a healthy relationship with your kids, your grown kids, who are raising your grandkids.
-But I mean everyone right now listening is gonna click these off.
+Jim: Well, you know in that relationship, Carey, there can be some tension, too, with your son, your grown son and his wife, and I’m sure in Championship Grandfathering you’re touching on this, which is how to maintain a healthy relationship with your kids, your grown kids, who are raising your grandkids.
+But, I mean, everyone right now listening is going to click these off.
 I’ve got tension there.
 They don’t like the way I discipline them when they’re with me.
 They’ve asked me not to do that with the grandkids.
-They don’t want me to buy them sugar.
-Here’s a classic, right?
-(Laughter)
+They don’t want me to buy them sugar…

 Carey: They never forget that.

-Jim: Right, you know, they come home and they’re going, “Grandpa bought us donuts, mom!”
-And what does mom do?
-Calls grandpa, “Grandpa, don’t buy them donuts, especially 25.”
-(Laughter)
+Jim: Right.
+They come home and they’re going, “Grandpa bought us donuts, Mom!”
+And what does Mom do?
+Calls Grandpa, “Grandpa, don’t buy them donuts, especially 25.”

-Jim: But how do you navigate all of that?
+Jim: But how do you navigate that relationship with your kids and – and breathe deep and navigate all of that?

-Carey: Well, like anything [in] relationships, and I’m learning to listen to my children also, to honor them, but then too, when you’re entering into that relationship with trust.
-Trust takes it to a whole ‘nother level.
+Carey: Well, like anything, relationships – and I’m learning to listen to my children also, to honor them, but then, too, when you’re entering into that relationship with trust.
+And any relationship that we have, we have to have trust.
+With your boss, with folks that work for you, trust takes it to a whole ‘nuther level.
 And so, when you are able to be open and honest with your children and they can be open and honest with you, and then you can share your desires, your wishes, and this type of thing.
-But it should not be too far off by you raising your children, because they know you, because there are things that Marcellus does, and my children do–
+But it should not be too far off by you raising your children, because they know you, because there are things that Marcellus does, and my children do…

 Jim: That’s your son.

 Jim: The tradition continues.
-You touched on this.
+You touch on this.
 I want to get into this for a minute, the idea of fatherlessness, and by definition, grandfatherlessness in the culture.
 What is the impact?
-You’re coming from the African-American experience, although now, you know what, it’s 40 percent of kids, almost 27 million children, black, white, Latino, it doesn’t matter at this point.
-[There’s] higher incidence in the African-American community, but we’re all going in the same direction, and that is fatherless homes.
-And speak from your heart about that, ’cause you mentor so many young people, your football background, Fellowship of Christian Athletes, The National Center for Fathering, and Fathers.com – I’d like to know how you got that.
+You’re coming from the African-American experience, although now – you know what? – it’s 40 percent of kids, almost 27 million children, black, white, Latino, it doesn’t matter at this point.
+Higher incidence in the African American community, but we’re all going in the same direction, and that is fatherless homes.
+And speak from your heart about that, because you mentor so many young people, your football background, Fellowship of Christian Athletes, the National Center for Fathering, and fathers.com – I’d like to know how you got that.

 Jim: That’s a good one.
 But how do we cope in this culture that seems to be cracking?

-Carey: Well, [the] bottom line [is], when you talk about the family, what you all have done for years, as I stated earlier, that’s the crisis, the family.
-We can balance the budget from the White House to the outhouse, but if we don’t have strong families – and as you stated, Jim, from your background; didn’t know your grandfather, your natural grandfather and all that—but every child needs a father, grandfather, or father figure.
+Carey: Well, bottom line, when you talk about the family, what you all have done for years, as I stated earlier, that’s the crisis, the family.
+We can balance the budget from the White House to the outhouse, but if we don’t have strong families – and as you stated, Jim, from your background.
+Didn’t know your grandfather, your natural grandfather and all that, but every child needs a father, grandfather, or father figure

 Jim: So true.

 Carey: Jim, let me say this real quick.
 What you just said just pricked my heart to no end.
-The reason why [is], do you know how many children would love to hear their phone buzz from their father?
+And the reason why, do you know how many children would love to hear their phone buzz from their father?

 Jim: That’s beautiful.
 Well, that’s a good thing for everyone to do.
 Just think of that little thing you could do that takes very little time.
 Carey, in your book, Championship Grandfathering, you had an excerpt of a little boy named Jordan.
-He’s 9, and this really begins to me to sum up our time together here.
+He’s nine, and this, to me, really begins to me to sum up our time together here.
 Let me read it and you can respond to it.

 Jim: Jordan wrote, “Four months before I was born, my real father left my mommy.
 He took care of her until I was born.
-When I came home from the hospital, there was a cradle that grandpa made just for me.
+When I came home from the hospital, there was a cradle that Grandpa made just for me.
 Someday my kids will sleep in the same cradle.
-He rocked me to sleep, and he was my first babysitter.
-Now I’m 9-years-old, and grandpa is my best buddy.
-When I was 4, my grandpa spent a whole summer building me a playhouse with a big sandbox underneath it.
+He rocked me to sleep and he was my first babysitter.
+Now I’m nine-years-old and Grandpa is my best buddy.
+When I was 4, my Grandpa spent a whole summer building me a playhouse with a big sandbox underneath it.
 Now he spends all his extra time building new rooms on our house so that Mommy and I will have our own apartment.
-After he spent all day [mowing] our big lawn, he is really tired, but he will still hook my wagon up to the lawn mower and drive me all over the place.
-My grandpa isn’t my father, but I wouldn’t trade him for all the dads in the world.”
+After he spent all day mowing our big lawn, he is really tired, but he will still hook my wagon up to the lawn mower and drive me all over the place.
+My Grandpa isn’t my father, but I wouldn’t trade him for all the dads in the world.”
 Does that say it?
 That’s the power of a grandfather.

-Carey: That’s the power of a grandfather.
-And even in our culture, when we talk about the father deficit and dads that are not stepping up to the plate; some of them didn’t have someone to help to model for them.
-We talk about in Championship Fathering, loving, coaching, modeling; that’s what a dad does.
+Carey: Mm.
+That’s the power of a grandfather.
+And even in our culture, when we talk about the father deficit and dads that are not stepping up to the plate.
+Some of them didn’t have someone to help to model for them.
+We talk about in Championship Fathering, loving, coaching, modeling – that’s what a dad does.
 We found that through our research.
 But a lot of children today are being raised by their grandparents in this great country.
-I am so very thankful that, that grandfather stepped up.
-And every child needs a father, grandfather, father figure, and so there’s that grandfather that stood in the gap for that young man.
+And I’m so very thankful that that grandfather stepped up.
+And every child needs a father, grandfather, father figure and so there’s that grandfather that stood in the gap for that young man.

 Carey: You’re on it.

-Jim: They are doin’ such a great job out there.
+Jim: They’re doing such a great job out there.

-John: Hey Carey, a little bit ago you mentioned your prayers, your morning prayers.
+John: Hey, Carey, a little bit ago you mentioned your prayers, your morning prayers.
 Are your grandkids on your prayer list, and if so, what kind of things do you pray for them?
-Because it occurs to me that a championship grandfather who is a man of faith, one of the greatest things he can do is pray for those grandkids.
+Because it occurs to me that a championship grandfather who is a man of faith is going to – one of the greatest things he can do is pray for those grandkids.